-How to Make Compost Tea
+How to Make Compost Tea at Home

 Homemade compost tea is a concentrated solution of garden compost dissolved in water.
 The high-energy liquid makes it easy for the organic gardener to apply the beneficial microbes and other nutrients right where the plant needs it most—directly on the plant's leaves and into its root system.
 And you can apply this organic fertilizer with each watering to grow larger and healthier plants.

 Many gardeners already reap the benefits of using compost to enrich the soil in their gardens.
 Packed with organic nutrients, garden compost helps to promote strong plant growth and healthy root systems.
 Unlike synthetic fertilizers that dissipate quickly, mixing organic materials into the dirt improves the composition of the soil, slowly releasing nutrients for the plants to absorb over longer periods of time.

-The Compost Tea Brewing System:
+The Compost Tea Brewing System

 Things You Need: